JoseMdna/Spooky-Ghost-Slot-Machine/README.md

 ## Next Steps
 - Add sound effects when the user hits spin and gets a win
-- Add spinnign reel animation
+- Add spinning reel animation
 - Light/Dark mode
 - icons inside of reel get animated on a win